M-o-a-T/diyBMS-code/README.md

 a row.
 Also, we zero the first byte which really should contain a version number.

+### Modules on 5V

+When a programming adapter feeds 5V to a module but doesn't keep it in reset, turning the bypass on is not helpful.

 ## Future Changes

 ### CRC polynomial